treydock/puppet-yum_cron/README.md

 ### Class: yum_cron

 The default parameters will install and enable yum-cron to only check for updates and notify root if any are available.
+Generally, dnf-automatic uses different paths, but functions very similarly and has a similar config file.
+For the rest of the documentation, you can generally assuming that references to yum-cron also apply to dnf-automatic.

 **On Scientific Linux the default behavior is also to disable *yum-autoupdate*.**